List of Watchmen characters: The Comedian

 The Comedian (Edward Morgan "Eddie" Blake) is a vigilante, initially based on the Shield and then on the Charlton Comics character Peacemaker, with elements of the Marvel Comics spy character Nick Fury added.
 Moore and Gibbons saw the Comedian as "a kind of Gordon Liddy character, only a much bigger, tougher guy".
 Gibbons went with a Groucho Marx-style appearance (mustache and cigar) for the Comedian in his design, deciding that the "clown" look had already been appropriated by the DC Comics supervillain the Joker.
 His costume itself was noted by Gibbons as being particularly problematic; he was initially designed with a more militaristic costume which was later dropped for a black leather outfit with a "rapist mask".
 He believes that humans are savage in nature, and that civilization can never be more than an idea.
 He, therefore, chooses to become a mockery of society, fighting and killing without reservation.

 Blake's murder, which takes place shortly before the story begins in 1985, sets the plot of Watchmen in motion.
 The character appears throughout the story in flashbacks and aspects of his personality are revealed by other characters.
 Richard Reynolds described the Comedian as "ruthless, cynical, and nihilistic, and yet capable of deeper insights than the others into the role of the costumed hero".
 Nicholas Michael Grant said the Comedian is "the only character in the Watchmen universe who is almost totally unlikeable."

 In the Watchmen film, he is portrayed by Jeffrey Dean Morgan.
 The film also places him as John F. Kennedy's assassin, as shown in the opening montage.
 In Watchmen: The End Is Nigh, the Comedian is voiced by Mark Silverman.

 Due to his death in the graphic novel, he does not appear in the HBO sequel series Watchmen, but he is mentioned and his legacy lives on through his daughter Laurie.
 The Comedian is seen briefly in a flashback episode in which he is portrayed by an uncredited actor.
-According to a Peteypedia article, Lady Trieu's mother Bian My had encountered Blake during the Vietnam War in 1971 in which he and his battalion of Blazin’ Commandos’ burned down her village.
+According to a Peteypedia article, Lady Trieu's mother Bian My had encountered Blake during the Vietnam War in 1971 in which he and his battalion of Blazin' Commandos' burned down her village.

+In Watchmen Chapter I, Comedian is voiced by Rick D. Wasserman.